 With its unique not-for-profit business model, proceeds of the Club are ploughed back to the community through charitable donations and betting duties and taxes, underpinning its mission of giving back to society.
 It is worth noting that the Club is, next to the Government, Hong Kong’s largest community benefactor as well as largest single taxpayer.
 The Club is also one of the city’s largest employers.

 The Club’s horse racing, football betting and Mark Six lottery operations rigorously abide by the stringent regulatory regime governed by the Gambling Ordinance and the licensing conditions set out by the Government.
-Meanwhile, the Home Affairs Bureau formulates gambling policy with advice from the independent and widely-represented Betting and Lotteries Commission.
+Meanwhile, the Home & Youth Affairs Bureau formulates gambling policy with advice from the independent and widely-represented Betting and Lotteries Commission.